gcmorales/gcmorales/README.md

 - 🔭 I’m currently working on assembling a DS portfolio
 - 🌱 I’m currently learning SQL & Python
-- 👯 I’m looking to collaborate on Econometric packages
+- 👯 I’m looking to collaborate on Financial Network Analysis
 - 🤔 I’m looking for help with Translating MATLAB into R
 - 💬 Ask me about Financial Economics
 - 📫 How to reach me: giorgio.cmorales@gmail.com